choudhury722k/Android-app-development/README.md

 # Android-app-development
-Must read *about.txt files to know more about the projects
+Must read *about.md files to know more about the projects